Band Camp 2026

 Can I take my student on a last-minute family trip?

 We encourage parents to look at the schedule before planning large family trips.
-If students miss too much it may result in your student becoming an alternate in the field show.
-Rehearsal attendance should be a priority for both the student and parent; if it isn't, this may not be the right year for them to participate.
+If students miss too much it may result in your student being reassigned to certain parts of the show or becoming an alternate.
+Rehearsal attendance should be a priority for both the student and parent.

 Will I be able to see what my student is working on?